Barnsley: Theatre

 The Lamproom Theatre has four theatrical companies, and showcases theatre in the town.

-The Academy Theatre is part of the Take 2 Centre where performances range from comedy to musicals.
+The Academy Theatre is part of the Take 2 Centre, where performances range from comedy to musicals.
 The Take 2 Centre houses The Take 2 Performing Arts Academy, The Stage Door Restaurant, and The Take 2 Music Centre.

 Museums and galleries

-Barnsley Council operates five museums, Elsecar Heritage Centre, Cannon Hall, the Cooper Gallery Worsbrough Mill and Experience Barnsley which opened in the Town Hall in 2015.
+Barnsley Council operates five museums: Elsecar Heritage Centre, Cannon Hall, the Cooper Gallery Worsbrough Mill and Experience Barnsley, which opened in the Town Hall in 2015.
 Other museums in Barnsley include the volunteer-run Darfield Museum and the Cawthorne Victoria Jubilee Museum.
-Other heritage sites include Wortley Top Forge, Wortley Hall, Wentworth Castle, Monk Bretton Priory, and Pot House Hamlet.
+Other heritage sites include Wortley Top Forge, Wortley Hall, Wentworth Castle, Monk Bretton Priory and Pot House Hamlet.

 HIVE Gallery is a contemporary art gallery set up in 2007.
 It is in Elsecar Heritage Centre and puts on eight contemporary art exhibitions per year.
 The HIVE programme ranges from supporting emerging contemporary artists to exhibiting the work of nationally and internationally known artists.

 Music

 Barnsley is home to a tradition of brass bands, which were originally created as social clubs for the mining communities.
 Grimethorpe Colliery Band, located in Grimethorpe, 5 mi to the east of Barnsley, is perhaps the best known brass band in Britain.
 It rose to fame in the film Brassed Off and is now the 'artist in residence' at the Royal College of Music, London.
 The band has performed in Hyde Park during the Last Night of the Proms.
 Other events include Picnic In The Park, being held annually to raise funds for Barnsley Hospice.

 There is a live rock and hip hop music scene, which reached its height in the Britpop years, around 1997, due to its close proximity to Sheffield and Manchester.
 The 1980s saw the rise of Saxon (metal band), Danse Society (Goth) and Party Day (Indie-rock).
 Both Alex Turner and Matt Helders, of the Arctic Monkeys, studied music at Barnsley College.

 Barnsley is the home of several live music venues such as The Underground, The Garrison, The Old No 7 and The Old School House.
-Barnsley formerly hosted the Barnsley Origin Music festival (BOMfest), an outdoor summer music festival which catered for local and national artists.
-It now hosts Barnsley Live, an annual music festival featuring local acts that takes place in the town centre over a weekend in June.
+It formerly hosted the Barnsley Origin Music festival (BOMfest), an outdoor summer music festival which catered for local and national artists.
+It now hosts Barnsley Live, an annual music festival featuring local acts that takes place in the town centre over a weekend in June, until it was announced to no longer go on by festival organisers in 2025.

 In December 2023, a Christmas carol, written by local musician Arthur Godfrey in 1933, was rediscovered in the archives of the Barnsley Chronicle.
-It was re-recorded to celebrate the 90th birthday of the Town Hall.
+It was rerecorded to celebrate the 90th birthday of the town hall.